 - Chemotherapy: destroying cancer cells by the use of chemical substances.
 The drugs are delivered to the body orally, i.e., taken as pills, or intravenously, i.e., through vein injection.
 You may hear oncologists refer to these drugs as chemotherapeutic agents.
 Nowadays, advances in chemotherapy techniques such as Hyperthermic Intraperitoneal Chemotherapy (HIPEC) have helped to reduce side effects for patients.

 - Radiotherapy: eliminating cancer cells using high energy beams.
 Advances in radiation oncology have resulted in improved precision in targeting with less damage to healthy tissues.
 These advanced techniques include Trans-arterial Radioembolisation (TARE), Stereotactic body radiation therapy (SBRT), Leutetium-DOTATATE.
-Learn more about them here.
+Learn more about these cancer treatment therapies here.

 - Immunotherapy: this therapy harnesses one’s own immune system to fight against cancer.
 It is a type of biotherapy.
-If you would like to learn more about immunotherapy, check out my article titled “A primer on immunotherapy for everyone” on our blog here.
+If you would like to learn more about immunotherapy, check out my article titled “A primer on immunotherapy for everyone”.

 - Targeted therapy: destroying or controlling cancer cells by the use of drugs targeting specific protein that helps the growth and spread of the tumours.

 In certain cases of early-stage and low-risk cancer, the oncologist may recommend Active Surveillance.
 Cancer is monitor closely without treatment, unless regular exam or test results show cancer is growing and requires intervention.
 Examples of this approach can be seen with low-risk prostate cancer or urethral cancer.